On average, your neighbors pay $105 a month.See Your Rates

 New York’s reputation precedes it.
 The Empire State is home to some of the most visited tourist destinations in the world--Times Square, Central Park, Niagara Falls, and the Statue of Liberty.
 Six presidents have hailed from New York, and five members of the current Supreme Court were born there.
 Dozens of companies, countless athletes, musicians, actors, writers, comedians, scientists, and artists are from New York.
 It’s also the site of the United Nations headquarters.
 But, New York’s homeowners insurance risks are something to consider when buying insurance in the Empire State.

-New York has some of the highest average home insurance premiums in the country.
+How much is home insurance in New York?
+Some of the highest homeowners insurance premiums in the country are found in New York.
 The average cost of homeowners insurance in the state of New York was $1,287, compared to the national average of $1,173.
 Only 14 states have higher average home insurance rates than New York.

 |New York Annual Average||$1,213||$1,256||$1,287|